I am a woman out of the Lost & Found.

 When I hit the age that embodies spiritual gestation, something happened.
 I remembered I was more than a mother.
 While motherhood is no less my solemn charge today than it has been the last six years, the woman God had created to reflect Him in her way before she birthed her child had gone missing.
 I remembered that writing is how I breathe.

 See the stones collected along the shore of my wayfaring, some posts light and colorful, others not.
 Relationships, identity, learning, time, faith, hope, the physical, the invisible.
-I see God’s handprints everywhere.
+I see God’s hand prints everywhere.
 Whatever catches my eye in the journey, I hold up to you.
 I offer no secrets to growing a money tree, have no magic in these hands to captivate you with aesthetics.
 You’ll see some photos and videos, but largely stories and what I hope you welcome as insight.
-The best I’ve got for you are the words.
-A wordsmith, I’ve been sculpting pictures from the wayfaring.
+The best I’ve got for you are words.
 Single guys read me as the moms do.
 Artists and writers have joined us.
-So I speak of it all – not just the parenting or homeschooling or my faith.
+So I speak of it all – not just the parenting or my faith.
 But of the things we share by virtue of our humanity.
-Hence the holistic journey.
+The holistic journey.